karlymokwatsi/karlymokwatsi/README.md

 - Hi, I am Karly Mokwatsi.

--I am CEO at King K optimum Pty.
+- I am CEO at King K optimum Pty.
 Ltd

 - I am software engineer and Entrepreneur with knowledge in programming languages (C, Python and JavaScript); I know MySQL and CSS, I also have knowledge in Git and Bash Linux.